 This small temple was dedicated to goddess Hathor.
 It represents a cultural similarity to the Karnak Temple.
 This shrine was primarily used for professional purposes during major religious festivals.

-Temple of Ptah of the Pharaoh Merneptah
+Temple of Ptah Built by the Pharaoh Merneptah

 The pharaoh Merneptah was the one who dedicated this temple to the god Ptah.
 It was discovered in the 20th century by Flinders Petrie.
 It was buried by the activities of the city and was already in ruins.